 For example: Recruitment agencies specializing in IT employees from India can help you hire the best local talents in the IT industry there, as compared to an agency that sources candidates globally from different industries.

-Step 4: Conduct video interviews and e-meet your candidates
+Step 4: Conduct video interviews and e-meetings your candidates

 How do you know you’ve got the right person?

-There’s no one easy answer—but many HR recruiters will tell you that a candidate’s body language and confidence often score them brownie points.
+There’s no one easy answer—but many HR recruiters will tell you that a candidate’s body language and confidence are good indicators of their fit and suitability.

 Now, this won’t be possible to gauge through emails or texts.
 But a video interview?
 While it may not be as good as a face-to-face interview, it’s the closest alternative.